thuml/depyf/docs/index.rst

 If you'd like to contribute (which we highly appreciate), please read the `developer documentation <./dev_doc.html>`_ section.

 .. toctree::
-   :maxdepth: 1
+   :maxdepth: 2

-   :hidden:
+   api_reference
    walk_through
-   advanced
+   opt_tutorial
+   dev_doc
    faq
-   dev_doc
-   opt_tutorial